CCA has made initial updates to the CLEAR Methodology for clean cooking carbon projectsRead the Latest

 4C Funding Opportunities

-To support country governments in achieving clean cooking and climate goals, 4C provides information about grants, investments, and other funding.
+To support efforts in achieving clean cooking and climate goals, 4C provides information about grants, investments, and other funding.

 Click here to view clean cooking-related funding opportunities, including 4C offerings.